A Teacher Resignation Letter is a written document that notifies a school administration of your intent to resign from your position.

 Introduction

-The introduction to your letter announces your resignation and provides necessary details.
+The introduction to your letter announces your resignation and provides the necessary details.
 Start with a salutation that directly addresses your recipient, such as “Dear Mr. Johnson:”.
 Then, clearly state your intent to resign.
 You may refer to the prior conversation you’ve had with your supervisor regarding your resignation.
 Be sure to specify the exact position you are leaving so that there is no room for misinterpretation.
 Finally, include the date of your final day of work.

 A successful introduction needs only a few sentences to convey the required information.
-For example,

 “I am writing to inform you of my resignation from the position of language arts teacher at the New York School District.
 My final day of work will be December 20th, 2021.”